slifin/underscore/README.md

 $completeMeal = $addSaltAndPepper($meal);
 //$completedMeal = ['fish','chips','salt','pepper'];
 ```
-we use salt and pepper all the time we may aswell make a third function that is a composite of salt and pepper
+We use salt and pepper all the time we may aswell make a third function that is a composite of salt and pepper
 ####Curry
 ```php
 /**